-After the onset of the GFC, there has been extensive literature on CIP violations (see Baba, Packer, and Nagano (2008), Du, Tepper, and Verdelhan (2018), for example).
-This paper is related to research exploring the relationship between variations in CIP deviations and macroeconomic and financial variables.
-Du, Tepper, and Verdelhan (2018) and Cerutti, Obstfeld, and Zhou (2021) regress CIP deviations on interest rate differentials and suggest the role of monetary policy, although they do not estimate causal effects.
-Jiang, Krishnamurthy, and Lustig (2021) estimate the causal effect of high-frequency identified US monetary policy shocks on the Treasury basis.
-This paper uses the LIBOR basis instead since it gauges frictions in interbank dollar funding markets, which are the main focus of this paper, while the Treasury basis is more related to convenience yields.
+After the onset of the GFC, there has been extensive literature on the emergence of CIP deviations (see Baba, Packer, and Nagano (2008), Du and Schreger (2016), Du, Tepper, and Verdelhan (2018), Du, Im, and Schreger (2018)).
+Du, Tepper, and Verdelhan (2018) and Cerutti, Obstfeld, and Zhou (2021) regress CIP deviations on interest rate differentials and suggest the role of monetary policy, though they do not estimate the causal effects.
+Jiang, Krishnamurthy, and Lustig (2021) estimate the causal effect of high-frequency identified US monetary policy shocks on Treasury basis.
+This paper uses LIBOR basis instead since it gauges frictions in interbank dollar funding markets, which are the main focus of this paper, while Treasury basis is more related to convenience yields.

-Keerati (2020) and Viswanath-Natraj (2020) take a similar approach as in this paper for the empirical estimation part.
-They use high-frequency identified monetary policy shocks and LIBOR bases as the measure for CIP deviations.
-In both papers, US monetary policy is estimated to have insignificant effects on CIP deviations in the post-GFC period.
-This contrasts to the results in this paper due to the difference in sample periods, estimation methods, and series of monetary policy shocks.
-This paper also shows robustness of the results to using various choices of dependent and explanatory variables.
+Keerati (2020) and Viswanath-Natraj (2020) take the similar approach as this paper for the empirical estimation part.
+They use high-frequency identified monetary policy shocks and LIBOR basis as the measure for CIP deviations.
+In Keerati (2020), US monetary policy is estimated to have insignificant effect on CIP deviations of G10 currencies even for post-GFC periods.
+Viswanath-Natraj (2020) uses sample consisting of Euro Area, Japan, and Switzerland, and the effect is also estimated to be insignificant.
+This is in contrast to the results of this paper; this paper uses more up-to-date dataset until April 2021 and also shows robustness of the results to using OIS rates as risk-free rates and to information effect of monetary policy.